jupyter/jupyter/docs/source/projects/kernels.rst

         `Repo <https://github.com/ipython/ipython>`__

     `Xeus <https://ipyparallel.readthedocs.io/en/latest/>`__
-        library facilitating the implementation of kernels for Jupyter It implements the Jupyter Kernel protocol so developers can focus on implementing the interpreter part of the kernel.
+        library facilitating the implementation of kernels for Jupyter.
+        It implements the Jupyter Kernel protocol so developers can focus on implementing the interpreter part of the kernel.
         `Documentation <https://xeus.readthedocs.io/en/latest/>`__ |